Coaching:

 “How do I know if I need coaching or therapy?”

 The difference often comes down to what you’re seeking support for.
-Therapy is typically the better fit if you’re feeling emotionally overwhelmed, stuck in long-standing patterns, impacted by trauma, or experiencing anxiety, depression, or distress that affects daily life.
-Coaching may be a good option if you feel generally stable but want clarity, direction, skill-building, or accountability around goals, transitions, or personal growth.
+Therapy is typically the better fit if you’re feeling impacted by trauma, and/or experiencing the kind of anxiety, depression, or psychological distress that interrupts daily life.
+Coaching is ideal for those who feel generally stable but want clarity, direction, skill-building, or accountability around goals and personal growth.

 “Do I have to live in California to work with you?”